seanox/xml-micro-exchange-php/README.md

 It is a small server (1 Core, 1 GB, 10 GB SSD) in a big data center -- but apparently enough.
 __Sponsors are always welcome.__
-The project needs if possible more power.
-It costs about 5 Euro per month for 65536 x 1024 kB with double CPU cores and double memory.
+It costs about 5 Euro per month for 1,000,000 storages x 64 kB with double CPU cores and double memory.

 __Example Multiplayer Snake (Online)__
 https://xmex.seanox.com/snake.html